kdeldycke/awesome-billing/readme.md

 - [Patents on billing systems of the dot-com era](https://news.ycombinator.com/item?id=34773821) - All of them have been abandonned and constitute prior art.
 This means there is nothing to prevent anybody to implement or commercialize these concepts.

-- “You need a slightly more sophisticated developer team to cobble together a billing platform” ([source](https://www.techemails.com/i/124009734/google-pms-on-stripe)) - Google's Product Director take on building a billing systems: you need a certain kind of engineers to tackle that domain.
+- “You need a slightly more sophisticated developer team to cobble together a billing platform” ([source](https://www.techemails.com/i/124009734/google-pms-on-stripe)) - Google's Product Director take on building billing systems: you need a certain kind of engineers to tackle that domain.
 It is not for everyone.

 ### Cloud providers